-Clyde v Annan Athletic
+Annan relegate Clyde to clinch historic League 1 promotion

 Post update

-Attempt missed.
-Euan Cameron (Clyde) right footed shot from the left side of the box misses to the left.
+Goal!
+Clyde 1, Annan Athletic 2.
+Benjamin Luissint (Annan Athletic) right footed shot from the centre of the box to the bottom right corner.

+Kurtis Roberts (Clyde) is shown the yellow card for a bad foul.

 Post update